Meet The Kineo School Teachers

 Teacher Michele has been working in education for nearly twenty years.
 Before coming to The Kineo School, she taught in the Bellevue and Lake Washington School Districts as a special education teacher in preschool.
 Michele loves being part of the educational journey that children embark on.
 She believes that all children are capable of learning and believes in utilizing developmentally appropriate methods to teach.
 Michele is passionate about teaching social-emotional skills to students to help them build relationships with their peers and regulate their emotions so they can learn.
 Michele’s educational philosophy can be summed up by Margaret Mead: “Children must be taught how to think, not what to think.”

 Before co-founding The Kineo School, Lindsey taught in the gifted and highly capable program in Lake Washington School District.
-As a teacher in both the full-time and pull-out Quest program, Lindsey provided a safe place for students to be excited about their learning.
-Lindsey loves the boundless questions and energy that her students have, and she wants them to be able to explore their world.
 She founded Kineo because she wants to provide a place where students and teachers are free to explore the world and inspire one another, without limitations.
+Lindsey stepped back from Kineo in 2020 to spend more time with family.

 In Memory of Teacher Rhonda